MarekZahradko/SEOcomparer/README.md

 # SEOcomparer

-Small CLI tool by Marek Zahradko to check SEO meta tags of Super pages without opening DevTools.
+Small CLI tool to check SEO meta tags of Super pages without opening DevTools.

 Python 3, standard library only.
 Runs on macOS and Linux with no setup.